ajrobbins04/python_dataStructures/md/queues.md

 ```

 Note that **deque** (pronounced as *"deck"*) serves as a **more efficient alternative** to the dequeue operation.
-It is a Python library that implements queues using linked lists instead of lists based on dynamic arrays.
+It is an object from Python's collections module that implements queues using linked lists instead of lists based on dynamic arrays.

 Deque stands for "double-ended queue" because it can add and remove elements efficiently from the queue's head *and* its tail.
 By using linked lists, operations like dequeue become more efficient because there is no shifting of elements located in contiguous memory addresses.